DEGREE PROGRAMS

 Please contact the OHS Graduate Program with questions after reviewing the information below: ohsgrad@uw.edu

 The Graduate School of the University of Washington is administratively responsible for admissions to graduate study.
 To apply to the Graduate Program in Oral Health Sciences, applicants must submit an application to the UW Graduate School as well as meet all requirements set forth by the Graduate School.
-The nonrefundable application fee is $85.00 (USD).
+The nonrefundable application fee for Summer 2025 is $85.00 (USD) and will increase to $90.00 (USD) for Autumn 2025 applications and beyond.
 Unfortunately, applicants studying on F or J visas are not eligible for application fee waivers.
 You can find information on the Graduate School’s policies and procedures, along with a link to the on-line application, on their page Understanding the Admissions Process.

 Information for underrepresented and minority applicants, including programming, resources and funding opportunities and can be found at the page Graduate School’s Equity & Justice in Graduate Education.